 “Parallel Lives,” the opening work on the program, created by Abbott in 2018 and set to a driving yet lyrical score by Evangelos Spanos (based on Vivaldi’s “La Folia”).
 A series of interlocking solos and ensemble sequences for six women'

-He has recorded with the University of Kansas Wind Ensemble (Naxos Label), and several original cast recordings with the Creede Repertory Theater and has performed across the US, in Greece and in the Czech Republic.
+He has recorded with the University of Kansas Wind Ensemble (Naxos Label) and has performed across the US, in Greece, and in the Czech Republic.
 In addition, Evangelos has appeared on Greek National TV for the show Technopolis and several local programs.

 A legion of artists and performers are ready to promote Evangelos in his musical pursuits.
 His teacher and mentor, Sequeira Costa (1929 – 2019), has had a long, distinguished career as a concert performer on the World stage as well as being a Distinguished Professor of Music at the University of Kansas.
 Costa (himself was a child prodigy and student of the surviving pupil of Franz Liszt, Jose Vianna Da Motta.
 Sequeira Costa later studied with Marguerite Long, Jacques Février and Edwin Fischer.
 Professor Dinos Mastroyiannis of Volos, Greece (student of Brazilian maestro Roberto Szidon, himself a pupil of Claudio Arrau) is another distinguished musician who is more than willing to lend Evangelos support in launching his career.